HOW A FRAGILE LIFE PHILOSOPHY COLLAPSES

 Everyone experiences a collapse of a life philosophy to some degree or other.
 From a child losing a toy (seemingly minor, unless you’re the child) to the death of a loved one (major), life can test us sorely.

-But then we can fortify it.
+But we can fortify ourselves.
 We can aim for a life philosophy that’s sturdy enough to survive – and even strengthen – through whatever life might throw at it.